ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 }
 ```

-Here `mul` function accept the first argument and return anonymous function which take the second parameter and return anonymous function which take the third parameter and return multiplication of arguments which is being passed in successive
+Here the `mul` function accepts the first argument and returns the anonymous function which takes the second parameter and returns the anonymous function which takes the third parameter and returns the multiplication of arguments which is being passed in successive

-In Javascript function defined inside has access to outer function variable and function is the first class object so it can be returned by function as well and passed as argument in another function.
+In Javascript function defined inside has access to outer function variable and function is the first class object so it can be returned by the function as well and passed as an argument in another function.
 - A function is an instance of the Object type
 - A function can have properties and has a link back to its constructor method
-- Function can be stored as variable
+- A function can be stored as variable
-- Function can be pass as a parameter to another function
+- A function can be pass as a parameter to another function
-- Function can be returned from function
+- A function can be returned from another function

 ## Question 6.
 How to empty an array in JavaScript?
 For instance: